NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 ## 1 with absolute error < 1.1e-05

-Visualize the following distributions as above: Gamma, Exponential, Lognormal, Negative Binomial.
+Research and visualize the following distributions: Geometric, Gamma, Exponential, Lognormal, Negative Binomial.